cul/ren-derivativo/README.md

 ```
 ffmpeg_binary_path: '/path/to/ffmpeg'
+ffmpeg_binary_path: '/path/to/ffprobe'
 ghostscript_binary_path: '/path/to/gs'
 ```

+Make sure not to set the above overrides if you want to use the binary on your path.

 Note that the Tika jar location always needs to be specified in `config/derivativo.yml` because it's not a standalone executable like other binaries and needs to be run with the `java -jar` command: